Things To Do in Silicon Valley, The Bay Area & in San Francisco.

 So you decided to visit Silicon Valley and/or San Francisco and want to know where to go.
-Here is a hand full of places you can visit during your stay.
+Here is a hand full of places in Silicon Valley and San Francisco you can visit during your stay.
 Of course there is plenty more to do and see then what’s listed below, but this should be a good start for you.
 Don’t forget to read public transport options so you know how to get around Silicon Valley and San Francisco.

 Silicon Valley is suburbia, sprinkled like candy with many high-tech firm and great places to eat.
 It is nothing what you expect and must be experienced to be enjoyed.